This post may contain affiliate links. Please see my disclosure policy for more details.

 Since I visited in winter it was a bit quiet everywhere, but I’d imagine the outdoor areas would be much livelier during summertime!
 The botanic gardens were beautiful though, with a lovely café.

 The city has modern shopping malls and lots of cafes and places to eat.
 So even though it’s pretty small, you still get some of the benefits of a big city.
-For more information on Canberra attractions, have a read of my blog post below:
+For more information on Canberra attractions, have a read of my blog post on the best things to do in Canberra.

 If you like the idea of a beach trip, you can drive to the coastline from Canberra in just two hours, which is very doable for a day trip or weekend away.
 The closest beach area is Batemans Bay, which is a beautiful little holiday town with national parks nearby.

-You can also drive to Jervis Bay in three hours, which has some of the most beautiful beaches in Australia in my opinion!
+You can also drive to stunning Jervis Bay in three hours, which has some of the most beautiful beaches in Australia, in my opinion!

 If mountains are more your thing, Canberra lies very close to the Snowy Mountains, so you can pop off for a skiing trip during winter!
 There are also quaint villages, vineyards and national parks to visit in the surrounding areas.